aremaoun/public-showcase/netflix-recommender-system/README.md

   http://0.0.0.0:8000
 ```

-The result shows after about a minute:
+The sends back the result after about a minute:
 ```
 {"predicted_rating":3.245851373706017}
 ```

+Prediction takes long because the compution of features requires to consider all the past ratings from all customers on all movies.
+It could be refactored (and so could other things as well) but that's not really the point of this small project.